xiaolei-lab/SIMER/README.md

 ## Genotype
 **[back to top](#contents)**

-In genotype matrix, every rows represent a marker and every column represent a individual.
+In genotype matrix, each row represents a marker and each column represents a individual.

 ```r
 > geno <- simer.list$geno